 The sub-Saharan countries we target are incredibly varied.
 So too are clients – they have different ideas for their holidays.
 One cannot simply push square pegs into round holes and expect a successful outcome.
 So our approach is to ask clients many questions about their preferences, make suggestions and gauge their responses, and then craft a safari that will best suit them.
-It’s important to know that this typically doesn't cost more than it would for a person to make his or her own arrangements, and with us you’ll get all the guarantees that a local tour operator would provide.
+It Is important to know that this typically does not cost more than it would for a person to make his or her own arrangements.

 Those on their first safari probably favor Kenya or South Africa.
-Kenya has become known through popular media, nature documentaries or films like “Out of Africa” (which came out 30 years ago).
-South Africa has a long-standing reputation as a “must-see” destination with an incredible choice of safaris.
+Kenya has become known through popular media, nature documentaries andfilms like “Out of Africa."
+South Africa has been a must-see destination for a long time with an incredible choice of safaris available.

-SOME MAY BE FEARFUL ABOUT DISEASE AND SAFETY.
-HOW DO YOU ADDRESS THESE CONCERNS?
+WHAT ABOUT DISEASE AND SAFETY, HOW DO YOU ADDRESS THESE CONCERNS?

-We would not have much business if it wasn't generally safe in our destinations, and we certainly wouldn’t travel ourselves or bring our own families to these places.
+We would not have much business if it was not generally safe in our destinations, and we certainly would not travel ourselves or bring our own families to these places.
 We do understand that the unknown can be frightening.
 With our intimate knowledge of each location, we can answer specific questions and give people confidence.
 Also, we can put people in touch with past clients, many of whom had similar concerns but in the end fully enjoyed their safaris.

-Chances are they will be much smarter than people imagine.
+They more than most people imagine.
 Fixed camps, whether they are tented or lodges, will have rooms with proper beds and bathrooms with showers, baths and flush toilets.
 There will be public areas with bar and restaurant, and in many case there are such amenities as a swimming pool, lounge, library and viewing deck.
 Meals may be served alfresco in some locations to make the most of the property and the views.
 These meals will be high quality, using fresh ingredients grown locally or brought in regularly, with all dietary requirements catered for with imaginative options.

 Tanzania and Kenya combine well with Zanzibar.
 Those heading to South Africa can easily access the beaches of Mozambique or Mauritius.
-The one safari and beach combination people often don’t know about is Zambia and Lake Malawi.
-Lake Malawi is a huge freshwater inland sea which offers world-class water sports, plus it has a very “African” feel among its lakeside properties..
+The one safari and beach combination people often do not know about is Zambia and Lake Malawi.
+Lake Malawi is a huge freshwater inland sea which offers world-class water sports, plus it has a very African feel among its lakeside properties..

 Neutrals - beige, darker greens, and khaki.
-One should avoid wearing bright colours, also no whites or blacks.
+One should avoid wearing bright colors, also no whites or blacks.

 I think human encroachment onto wildlife areas is the biggest threat to wildlife anywhere in the world and not simply in Africa.
 The good news in Africa is that local communities understand the importance and value of protecting wildlife in their natural habitats.
-That’s what brings the safari visitors and much-needed income.
-The Masai community is a good example, they do not depend on agriculture, which would use up land around the Masai Mara and make it much more difficult for animals to roam freely, the Masai people keep their land open and wild, thus earning a better living from nature tourism.
+That is what brings the European visitors and much-needed income.
+The Masai community is a good example because they do not depend on agriculture, which would use up land around the Masai Mara and make it much more difficult for animals to roam freely.
+The Masai people keep their land open and wild, thus earning a better living from nature tourism.